 As such the viewpoint has been steadily shifting towards a character that was the last of the leads to be assigned a first name.
-But it's funny because I think it works better, even though it wasn't how I planned it.

 I've heard authors talk about stories that "write themselves" and while this one certainly hasn't I have found it to begin taking a life of its own within the narrative.

 The first draft was a mad rush of unfettered creation, primordial chaos taking rough shape.
 The second draft was tentative, sanding out patches here and there to make the form stand out to better allow for scrutiny.
 But the third draft, that's where the trickiness comes in for it is here that the whole thing needs to be taken apart and reassembled to make sure it works.
 Every piece needs to be examined for inconsistencies, plot holes and comma splices need to be checked that they're in the right place and aren't extraneous to the overall workings.
 It feels less like art and more like mechanics, which can be an art to itself I suppose.

 Throughout the whole process the old writing maxim, which may now be technically a cliché, hangs over my head: kill your darlings, the principle being that better work will come if the author abandons personally favored characters, plots, and concepts for the good of the story.